maxdiluca/virtualrealitylab/content/authors/A_Martin_Bok_Yin_Ma/index.md

 ---
 # Display name
-title: Anishveren Mogan
+title: Martin Bok Yin Ma

 # Username (this should match the folder name)
 authors:
-  - P_Anishveren_Mogan
+  - A_Martin_Bok_Yin_Ma

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Project student
+role: Volunteer Research Assistant

 # Organizations/Affiliations
 organizations: